jupyterlab/jupyter-ai/docs/source/users/index.md

     class="screenshot" style="max-width:65%" />

+### Using custom tools in chat

+In order to use your own custom tools in chat, create a tools file named `mytools.py` in the default directory.
+Then use the `/tools` command with your query.
+For details on how to build your custom tools file and usage of the `/tools` command, refer to [Using your custom tools library in the chat interface](tools.md).

 ### Additional chat commands

 To start a new conversation, use the `/clear` command.
 This will clear the chat panel and reset the model's memory.

 ## The `%ai` and `%%ai` magic commands